List of irredentist claims or disputes: Yemen

 Greater Yemen is a theory giving Yemen claim to former territories that were held by various predecessor states that existed between the Himyarite period and 18th century.
 The areas claimed include parts of modern Saudi Arabia and Oman.

 Europe

+Belgium

+Greater Belgium is a Belgian irredentist concept which lays claim on territory nationalists deem as rightfully Belgian.
+It usually laid claim to: German territory historically belonging to the former Duchy of Limburg (Eupen-Malmedy), Dutch Limburg, Zeelandic Flanders, and the Grand Duchy of Luxembourg.
+To a lesser degree, they also claimed the Dutch province of North Brabant and the French Netherlands (Nord-Pas-de-Calais).
+Shortly after the Belgian Revolution, some groups even proposed a Belgo-Rhine federation.

+Bosnia and Herzegovina

+A irredentist concept seeking the enlargement of Bosnia and Herzegovina.
+It is more popular among ethnic Bosniaks, as Bosnian Croats more commonly support the creation of a separate Croat entity in Bosnia and Herzegovina or integration into Croatia while Bosnian Serbs prefer to side with a possible secession of Republika Srpska or its merger with Serbia.
+Bosniak irredentism often endorses the annexation of the region of Sandžak, where a Bosniak community lives.

 Bulgaria

 Based on territorial definitions according Bulgarian ethnicity, also the territories of the historical Bulgarian national state – the Bulgarian Empire, a Greater Bulgaria nationalist movement has been active for more than a century, aiming to annex the rest of the three national core regions – Moesia, Thrace and Macedonia.